-We were ready WELL ahead of time because as you may have heard, things in Belize never start on time.
+We were ready WELL ahead of time because, as you may have heard, things in Belize very rarely start on time.
 We didn’t mind at all as it gave us a chance to chat to our neighbours and tourists alike, and imbibe in the rum and coke, as if we needed an excuse!

 First up, two Policemen in motorbikes leading the way and making sure the road was clear.
 We could hear the sirens, honking horns and music way before we could see them.

 At last the rest of the parade came into view.

 Our beautiful newly-crowned Queen of the Bay and her entourage doing their best Queen’s wave

 and people following behind them waving their Belizean flags and dancing to the music

 The parade meandered through the village and then turned around and came back.